 Second, contrarianism is not so much about finding an idea as it is about gripping onto one.
 Courage is (much) rarer than genius.

-And so the other goal of this podcast is to introduce you to some first-class heterodox thinkers — and give you the tools and the temerity to be one too.
-Thinking for yourself is often psychologically painful, and it demands a great deal of mental effort, but it’s where progress begins.
+And so the other goal of this podcast is to introduce you to some first-class heterodox thinkers — and give you the tools and the temerity to follow in their footsteps.
+Thinking for yourself is hard, full of doubt and missteps and ridicule, but it’s how progress happens.